Emmanuel Rivera Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- In his last time out on Tuesday, the right-hander tossed six innings against the Minnesota Twins, giving up three earned runs while surrendering seven hits.
+- In his last appearance on Wednesday against the Minnesota Twins, the righty went five innings, giving up four earned runs while surrendering five hits.

+- The 32-year-old has amassed an ERA of 4.71, with 8.2 strikeouts per nine innings, in 12 games this season.
+Opponents have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.